vagran/dxf-viewer/docs/api.md

  * "resized" - viewport size changed.
 Details: {width, height}
  * "pointerdown" - Details: {domEvent, position:{x,y}}, position is in scene coordinates.
  * "pointerup"
+ * "pointermove" - only emitted when the `pointerMoveEvent` option is set.
  * "viewChanged"
  * "message" - Some message from the viewer. {message: string, level: string}.